Diocesan Safe Environment Policy

 Parents or other authorized individuals who come to pick up students during the day must come to the office.
 Your child will be called to the office for you.
 No teacher will dismiss a student, even to a parent, directly from the classroom without authorization from the office.
 These regulations are aimed at the safety and protection of your children.

-In the event of the possibility of immediate danger in the school or in the area of school, Saint Paul School has an established procedure for a safety lockdown within the classroom.
+In the event of the possibility of immediate danger in the school or in the area of school, St. Paul School has an established procedure for a safety lockdown within the classroom.
 A system of communication with the intercom, cell phones, and visible signals from the classroom have been established.
 During the period of danger, no child will be released to anyone other than the parent or to someone that parent has given specific permission to the school to take responsibility for his/her child.
 In some cases where danger is extremely immediate, no one will be released until the situation has been resolved.

-As part of its security program, Saint Paul School conducts regular fire and tornado drills in accordance with local regulations.
+As part of its security program, St. Paul School conducts regular fire and tornado drills in accordance with local regulations.
 When such drills are held, all persons in the building are expected to comply and cooperate with the drill procedures.
 Each room has an evacuation map posted near the exit door that shows routes out of the building in case of fire.
 Tornado procedures require that all take shelter in an interior hall or windowless room if time allows, or under a desk or table if there is not time to move to another area.